-Beat the Addiction and Become Smokefree
+Beat the addiction and become smokefree

 For people who smoke, quitting is the very best thing they can do for their health, and for the health of their families (especially their children), whānau and friends.

-How to become Smokefree
+How to quit and become smokefree

 For further information, contact: